-Ψ Operating lease as at 30 June 2019 412,882 Less: Rent and outgoings (85,989) Impact of discounting commitment at company's incremental borrowing rate (2,167) Add: Others - contracts reassessed as short-term leases and low value assets 131,240 Lease liability recognised as at 1 July 2019 455,966
+\$ Operating lease as at 30 June 2019 412,882 Less: Rent and outgoings (85,989) Impact of discounting commitment at company's incremental borrowing rate (2,167) Add: Others - contracts reassessed as short- term leases and low value assets 131,240 Lease liability recognised as at 1 July 2019 455,966

 AASB16 was adopted using the modified retrospective approach and as such the comparatives have not been restated.
 Under this approach the Group has determined the principal portion of their current operating leases which are subject to be accounted for under this standard and recognised as a lease liability (split between current and non-current) and a right to use asset for the same amount as at 1 July 2019.
-The impact of adoption of this standard is outlined below:
+The impact of adoption of this standard is outlined as follows:

-Old Value under New Value un AASB 117 AASB 16
+New Value under

-\$ \$
+AASB 117 AASB 16

-Statement of profit or loss and other comprehensive income
+Statement of profit or loss and other comprehensive income \$ \$

 Financial expenses 18,099 38,178

-Depreciation 53,913 134,378
+Depreciation - 134,378

-Occupancy expenses 335,234 249,245
+Occupancy expenses 249,245

 Statement of financial position

 Right-of-use asset - 375,501

 Lease liabilities - current - 88,568

 Lease liabilities - non-current - 301,488